 - Netflix suggests the content that will likely fit the user’s expressed tastes.

 Spotify uses a similar approach to Netflix as it perpetuates the use of the platform by making intriguing suggestions based on expressed user interests.
+However, you might like our artilce about making streaming app like Netflix.

 It should be noted, that Content Aggregation platforms are often plagued with poorly labeled data which makes large portions of content virtually invisible for the search and recommendation engines.